In This Article

 9. Foods To Avoid

-- Refined Carbohydrates: Refined cereals such as white pasta, white flour (maida), processed juices, and junk food can harm the skin since they spike the levels of blood sugar, sending the production of oil into overdrive.
+- Refined Carbohydrates: Refined cereals such as white pasta, white flour (maida), processed juices, and junk food may harm the skin since they spike the levels of blood sugar, sending the production of oil into overdrive.

 - Alcohol: Alcohol dehydrates your body, making the skin release more oil.
 Consequently, it leads to acne & breakouts.

 - Fatty Meats: Meat is often high in sodium, leading to water retention.
-It causes greasiness and inflammation, leading to the extremely oily skin.
+It causes greasiness and inflammation, leading to extremely oily skin.